varunkumardev/amitmerchant1990.github.io/_posts/2019-9-17-using-github-as-content-delivery-network.md

 ## In closing

-GitHub is really a great platform and this is just an another way of utilizing its greatness.
+I'm sure many here will find this funny but trust me it's highly functional and one can surely use it as a CDN alternative which they can spin up in minutes.
 I hope this would be useful for someone who is looking for a quick CDN service. :)

 Until next time!